- Our Team Values:+

 - Mrs Debbie Commons – Governor with special responsibility for Recruitment, Chairman of the Kyra Teaching School Alliance Steering Committee.
 Interest declared: (a) Fellow of Chartered Institute of Legal Executives (b) Husband is employed by Linkage; Date of appointment: September 2016

 - Mr Samuel Coy (Head of School at Benjamin Adlard) Interest declared: Employee of CfBT Schools Trust; Date of appointment: n/a – Employee

-- Mr Timothy Dawson – Vice Chairman of the Lincolnshire Strategic Board; Date of appointment: September 2016
+- Mr Timothy Dawson – Acting Chairman of the Lincolnshire Strategic Board; Date of appointment: September 2016

 - Mrs Rebecca Homer – Governor with special responsibility for Special Educational Needs and Disability; Governor with special responsibility for Safeguarding; Date of appointment: September 2016

 - Mrs Amanda Konrath – Governor with special responsibility for Pupil Premium.
 Interest declared: Also a Governor at St Faith’s CE Infant School; Date of appointment: September 2016